InseeFr/Bowie/GET-STARTED.md

 :warning: Warning : don't use the "lastest" tag (not always updated).

-To know the content of a tag, please refer to the corresponding release note in the github repository.
+To know the content of a tag, please refer to the corresponding release note in the github repository and [bowie releases](https://github.com/InseeFr/Bowie/releases)

 #### Add repo Helm